insight-creative/foxstructures.com/README.md

 The CMS marketers *and* developers love to use.

 ## Image/Video Transformations and Optimizations
-Image/video transformations and optimizations are handled through a third-party service called [imgix](https://imgix.com/). imgix’s real-time image and video optimizations, transformations, and digital asset management help developers and marketers deliver better visual experiences on the web.
+Image/video transformations and optimizations are handled through a third-party service called [Cloudinary](https://cloudinary.com/).
+Cloudinary’s real-time image and video optimizations, transformations, and digital asset management help developers and marketers deliver better visual experiences on the web.

-## Mapbox

-The store locator used on the locations and contact page is powered by [Mapbox](https://www.mapbox.com/).

 ## PostCSS | [PurgeCSS](https://purgecss.com/) (removes unused CSS)